-Impaired state waters that do not fully support their beneficial uses are identified primarily during the biennial development of the state's 303(d) List.
-The 1997 Montana Legislature amended state water quality law to require that the placement of waterbodies on the state's 303(d) List must be supported by sufficient credible data to ensure that such listings are justified (75-5-702 MCA).
-Based on this legislation and the applicable sections of the federal Water Quality Act, DEQ has adopted the following principles for the development of the 303(d) List:
+Impaired state waters that do not fully support their beneficial uses are identified primarily during the biennial development of the state's Integrated Water Quality Report.
+The 1997 Legislature amended state water quality law to require that impairment determinations must be supported by sufficient credible data to ensure that such determinations are justified (75-5-702 MCA).
+Based on this legislation and the applicable sections of the federal Water Quality Act, DEQ adopted the following principles making water quality assessments:

-- DEQ shall consider all currently available data, including information or data obtained from federal, state, and local agencies, private entities, or individuals with an interest in water quality protection. - DEQ shall develop guidelines that can be used to assess the validity and reliability of the data used in the listing and for making beneficial use-support determinations.
-A data management system will be used to track and document the data sufficiency and beneficial use support determinations. - DEQ shall use the guidelines in making all additions to or deletions from the 303(d) List.
-The data and information used in making any changes in the 303(d) List will be available for public review.
+- DEQ shall consider all currently available data, including information or data obtained from federal, state, and local agencies, private entities, or individuals with an interest in water quality protection. - DEQ shall use explicit "sufficient credible data" guidelines to assess the validity and reliability of the data available for making beneficial use-support determinations.
+A data management system will be used to track and document the data sufficiency and beneficial use support determinations. - DEQ shall use the guidelines in making any changes to beneficial use support determinations.
+The data and information used will be available for public review.